aMarCruz/jspreproc/README.md

 jspp('file1', {define:'NDEBUG', emptyLines: 0}).pipe(process.stdout)
 ```

+## C-Style Preprocessor Keywords

+jspreproc follows the C preprocessor style, with the same keywords, preceded by `//`

-### Conditional Comments (CC)
+### Conditional Comments

 Conditional Comments allows remove unused parts and build different versions of your application.

 * Keep CC in their own line, with no other tokens (only single-line comment).
 * CC keywords are case sensitive and must begin at the start of the comment.
 * Only spaces and tabs are allowed between the CC parts.

-Unlike in C, redefining a symbol changes their value, does not generates error.
-You can't use a defined symbol as the value in a new definition, e.g. `#define FOO BAR` (this is a TODO).

-jspreproc does not supports function-like macros, nor macro expansion out of `if-elif` expressions.

-### Keywords

-CC follows the C preprocessor style, with the same keywords, preceded by `//`

 ```js
 //#if expression